robertorcosta/azure-docs.pt-br/articles/hdinsight/storm/apache-storm-develop-python-topology.md

     Após ser iniciada, uma topologia do Storm é executada até ser interrompida.

-1. Use a interface do usuário do Storm para exibir a topologia no cluster.
+1. Use a UI da tempestade para ver a topologia no cluster.
 A interface do usuário do Storm está localizada em `https://CLUSTERNAME.azurehdinsight.net/stormui`.
 Substitua `CLUSTERNAME` pelo nome do cluster.

-1. Pare a topologia do Storm.
-Use o seguinte comando para interromper a topologia no cluster:
+1. Pare a topologia da tempestade.
+Use o seguinte comando para parar a topologia no cluster:

     ```bash
     storm kill wordcount
     ```

-    Como alternativa, você pode usar a interface do usuário do Storm.
-Em **ações de topologia** para a topologia, selecione **Kill**.
+    Alternativamente, você pode usar a UI tempestade.
+Em **ações de Topologia** para a topologia, selecione **Kill**.

 ## <a name="run-the-topology-locally"></a>Executar a topologia localmente